ibm-cloud-docs/hs-crypto/troubleshooting-list-crypto-units.md

     ```
     {: pre}

-- Make sure that your account is assigned at least a _Viewer_ [platform access role](/docs/hs-crypto?topic=hs-crypto-manage-access#platform-mgmt-roles) and a _Manager_ [service access role](/docs/hs-crypto?topic=hs-crypto-manage-access#service-access-roles) to list the crypto units.
+- Make sure that your account is assigned the _Manager_ [service access role](/docs/hs-crypto?topic=hs-crypto-manage-access#service-access-roles) to list the crypto units.
 The account with which you create the service instance is granted as the _Administrator_ role by default and can assign various roles that correspond to the specific {{site.data.keyword.hscrypto}} permissions.
 For more information about roles and permissions, see [Managing user access](/docs/hs-crypto?topic=hs-crypto-manage-access).